codemod-com/docs/blog/2023-9-25dream-migration/index.md

 - Removing **next/head** usages and related component code.
 - Creating boilerplate functions to replace **getStaticPaths**, **getServerSideProps**, and **getStaticProps**.

-**Follow the steps below to automate your Next.js App Router migration with Intuita.**
+**Follow the steps below to automate your Next.js App Router migration with Codemod.**

 These steps can also reproduce our results on the cms-wordpress sample project demonstrated above.

-### 1: Set up Intuita.
+### 1: Set up Codemod CLI.

-Install Intuita’s CLI tool by running the following command:
+Install Codemod’s CLI tool by running the following command:

 ```bash
 npm i -g intuita
 ```

-For an even better user experience, install the Intuita VS Code extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension).
+For an even better user experience, install the Codemod VS Code extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension).

-After installing Intuita, navigate to your Next.js project folder and optionally create a branch dedicated to the migration.
+After installing the extension, navigate to your Next.js project folder and optionally create a branch dedicated to the migration.

 ### 2: Run codemods.